zerve-app/zerve/docs/docs/SelfHost.md

 # BUILD PROCESS START

-# first fetch from our servers main headless repo
+# first fetch from our server's main headless repo

-cd /home/eric/zerve.git
+cd /root/zerve.git
 git fetch
-cd /home/eric
+cd /root/

 # in theory you can build a different thing from the default clone, which is the latest main branch